Newlands Resolution: Passage

+This account illustrates the popular response to the ceremony: "An event of this magnitude would ordinarily call for gala celebrations that night.
+However, there were no celebrations as there was too much sadness, too much bitterness and resentment prevalent in the atmosphere and the authorities were afraid of riots by the unhappy frustrated Hawaiians."

 The resolution established a five-member commission to study the laws that were needed in Hawaii.
 The commission included Territorial Governor Sanford B. Dole (R-Hawaii Territory), Senators Shelby M. Cullom (R-IL) and John T. Morgan (D-AL), Representative Robert R. Hitt (R-IL) and former Hawaii Chief Justice and later Territorial Governor Walter F. Frear (R-Hawaii Territory).
-The commission's final report was submitted to Congress for a debate that lasted over a year.
+The commission's final report was submitted to Congress, resulting in a debate that lasted over a year.
 Congress raised objections that establishing an elected territorial government in Hawaii would lead to the admission of a state with a non-white majority.
-Annexation allowed duty-free trade between the islands and the mainland, although this had mostly already been accomplished through a reciprocity trade deal King David Kalakaua had made with the U.S. in 1875, and in exchange gave the U.S. Navy a long term lease of Pearl Harbor for a Naval Base.
+Annexation allowed duty-free trade between the islands and the mainland, although this had mostly already been accomplished through a reciprocity trade agreement King David Kalakaua had made with the US in 1875, which had also given the US Navy a long term lease of Pearl Harbor as a naval base.

-The creation of the Territory of Hawaii was the final step in a long history of dwindling Hawaiian sovereignty and divided the local population.
-The annexation was opposed by some among the Polynesian population and occurred without a referendum of any kind.
-Debate between anti-sovereignty and Hawaiian sovereignty sovereignty activism still exists over the legality of the acquisition of Hawaii under the US constitution.
-The Hawaiian sovereignty movement views the annexation as illegal.
-However, the U.S. Supreme Court gave tacit recognition to the legitimacy of Hawaii's annexation in De Lima v.
+The creation of the Territory of Hawaii was the final step in a long history of dwindling Hawaiian sovereignty, and divided the local population.
+The annexation was opposed among the Polynesian population, and occurred without a referendum of any kind.
+Between September 11 and October 2, 1897, the Hui Aloha 'Aina and Hui Kulai'aina groups organised a mass petition drive that obtained 21,269 signatures on the "Petition Against Annexation"—more than half of the 39,000 native Hawaiians.
+The Hawaiian sovereignty movement still disputes the legality of the acquisition of Hawaii under the United States Constitution.
+However, the US Supreme Court gave tacit recognition to the legitimacy of Hawaii's annexation in DeLima v.
 Bidwell, 182 U.S. 1, 196 (1901).

 Cost

-The United States assumed $4 million in Hawaiian debt as part of the annexation.
+The US assumed $4 million in Hawaiian debt as part of the annexation.
 David R. Barker of the University of Iowa stated in 2009 that unlike the Alaska Purchase, Hawaii has been profitable for the country, with net tax revenue almost always exceeding non-defense spending.
 He estimated an internal rate of return for the annexation of more than 15%.

 Popular controversy

-Multiple viewpoints in the United States and in Hawaii were raised for and against annexation from 1893 to 1898.
+Multiple viewpoints in the US and in Hawaii were raised for and against annexation from 1893 to 1898.
 Historian Henry Graff wrote that at first, "Public opinion at home seemed to indicate acquiescence....
 Unmistakably, the sentiment at home was maturing with immense force for the United States to join the great powers of the world in a quest for overseas colonies."

 President Grover Cleveland, on taking office in March 1893, rescinded the annexation proposal.
-His biographer Alyn Brodsky argued that it was a deeply personal conviction on Cleveland's part to an immoral action against the little kingdom:
+His biographer Alyn Brodsky argued that it was a deeply personal conviction on Cleveland's part against immoral action against the little kingdom: